Gnewt/apcs-collaboration/README.md

 Features
 --------

-* Firebase code editor set to Java mode for collaborative code editing
+* Firepad code editor set to Java mode for collaborative code editing
+* Saves last used pad in localStorage